Developer-Autodesk/viewer-javascript-tutorial/README.md

 ## Create your web server

 For this tutorial, we'll create a minimal Node.js web server to serve your html/css/js files as usual as well as providing code to access your translated files.
-If you prefer to use another web server technology, then you'll have to adapt these instructions yourself to serve the index.html file included with the project.
+If you prefer to use another web server technology, you can adapt these instructions yourself to serve the index.html file included with the project.

 ### Install Node.js